 Peel skin of 3-4 medium size onions, 1 big garlic pod (about 20 -25 medium size garlic cloves) and 2” inch ginger.

-In a mixer jar / blender garlic, ginger, onions, ½ Tsp of turmeric powder and 2 Tbsp of coriander leaves.
+In a mixer jar / blender garlic, ginger, onions, ½ teaspoon of turmeric powder and 2 tablespoon of coriander leaves.

 Blend to a smooth paste without adding any water.

-Take a pressure cooker, add 1.5 Tbsp of cooking oil and 1.5 to 2 Tbsp of butter.
+Take a pressure cooker, add 1.5 tablespoon of cooking oil and 1.5 to 2 tablespoon of butter.

 When butter melts completely, add the above blended onion ginger garlic masala paste.

 Saute for 3-4 minutes on a medium heat till raw smell goes off completely and nice aroma wafts.